vadim-hleif/vadim-hleif.github.io/content/post/concurrency.md

 ```
 > AtomicInteger has **getAndAdd** method, code above only simple example.

-It's so easy -- we try to set new balance only when previous one didn't change.
-And if balance changed after **A** part and
+It's so easy -- we try to set new balance only when previous one hasn't changed.
+And if balance has changed after **A** part and
-before **B** part **compareAndSet** doesn't change anything, returns false and cycle will try again and again until success.
+before **B** part **compareAndSet** won't change anything, will return false and cycle will try again and again until success.
 There is one possible overhead -- calculating new value every time after failure.
-If we will speak about real applications
+If we speak about real applications
-with microservices and database approach is the same -- try to save only when there aren't any changes:
+with microservices and database approach will be the same -- try to save only when there aren't changes:

 ```sql
 UPDATE account